Interior Architecture Studio: Unstable Space (11031.1)

 Students are expected to have advanced skills in word processing, report compilation and

-digital presentation programs such as Revit, Photoshop and InDesign
+digital presentation programs such as Rhino, Revit, Photoshop, Illustrator and InDesign

 Materials and equipment needed to undertake the projects, such as drawing and model making

 materials, and costs associated with any site visits, are generally the responsibility of each